kevingallagher/Major-Project-Ideas/README.md

 **Pro**

-* Increased emotional awareness and mindfullness.
+* Increased emotional awareness and mindfulness.
 * A place to vent.
 * A place to reflect.
+* I feel my skills lie in illustration.
+I can be create relatable characters for the age range i am focusing on and animate them in aftereffects.
+I would take inspirations form the character from the app “Headspace”.

 **Con**

+* Im not a counsellor, so this app will need a lot of research to complete.
-* A lot of wellness apps out there.
+* A lot of wellness apps out there and an app like this would likely need government funding to stand a chance against the competition.

 ## How might it be built?

 Prototyped in invision.
+I can use my skilling HTML and CSS to create and a website that directs users to the app store.
 Sell the idea through animated shorts using aftereffects.

 ## Who’s it for ?

-* 16-35 young adults
+* 11- early 20s
+* Those struggling with examinations stress
 * Those struggling with clouded minds
 * Over thinkers